ParaguayOfficial Name: Republic of Paraguay

 Entry, Exit & Visa Requirements

 A passport and visa are required to enter Paraguay.
 U.S. citizens arriving by air may obtain a “Visa en Arribo” (visa upon arrival) at Silvio Pettirossi International Airport in Asuncion.
-The current fee for the Visa en Arribo is $160, payable in U.S. currency (credit cards not accepted).
+The current fee is $160, payable in U.S. currency (credit cards not accepted).
 If not arriving at Silvio Pettirossi International Airport, prior to traveling to Paraguay, you must apply for a visa in person or by secure messenger at the Paraguayan Embassy in Washington, DC, or the nearest Paraguayan consulate, and you must pay a fee.
 If you are under the age of 18, you must provide a notarized authorization from your parent or guardian with your visa application.
 Visit the Embassy of Paraguay website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Paraguay.